MaRauder111/vim-tutorial/README.md

 - } skip a block down
 - { skip a block up
 - 20(any number) j or k or l or h any it will go the line from the crusor
+- u to undo it
+- ctrl + r is redo
+- yy to copy
+- p to paste to the new line
+- P paste in the same line
+- V to visual mode
+- o insert a new line and insert
+- w to go right word by word
+- b to go left word by word
+- :10(any line) to go to any line
+- 0 start of the line
+- $ end of the line

+##Timming
+- 16:40